The Making Of MilliporeSigma

 Tests for food bacterial contamination can take as long as 10 days—often after products are shipped.
 “We want to gain access to tests that give results in hours.
 We are already talking to a few companies on developing partnerships for such tests,” Batra says.

 To service the growing China market, Merck expects to soon acquire a site in the country.
-First products to be made there would be lab chemicals and biomonitoring media for the local market, Batra says.
+The first products to be made there would be lab chemicals and biomonitoring media for the local market, Batra says.

-In the short term, Batra isn’t as interested in the Indian market.
+In the short term, Batra isn’t as bullish on the Indian market.
 In the contract research segment, customers don’t appear to value the high-quality chemicals Merck supplies, Batra says.
 But he sees opportunities to supply production equipment to export-oriented Indian drugmakers.

 Even though Merck’s health care division is itself a drugmaker, Batra says he sees no reason why other drug companies shouldn’t trust his division as a lab products supplier.
 “Our interest is in developing technologies, chemicals, and materials that accelerate drug discovery, drug development, and broad access to health care,” he says.